Euronews: Post-NBC, Alpac Capital ownership, relocation to Brussels (2022–present)

-On 2 March 2023, the network announced it was planning to eliminate 198 staff positions at its headquarters in Lyon and move its main editorial output to Brussels, creating 100 new positions there, including 70 reserved for journalists.
+On 2 March 2023, the network announced it would begin relocating its principal and editorial headquarters to Brussels, creating one hundred new positions there, including 70 reserved for journalists, and eliminating 198 staff positions in Lyon in the process.
 142 jobs would remain based in Lyon, including those of the Russian and Persian-language editorial teams.
+In addition, the previous headquarters complex in Lyon would be closed and sold.
+The French National Syndicate of Journalists union said the move would lead to Euronews becoming a "half empty shell", and a weakening of the "pluralism of information".